rmel28/Phishing-Email-Detector/README.md

 # Phishing Email Detector

 This project builds a phishing email classification model using a fine-tuned BERT transformer.
 It classifies email text as either "Phishing" or "Legit."
 The model was trained on 15,000 real emails and evaluated on a separate test set with high accuracy.
-A simple Gradio web app is included for live prediction.

 ## Overview